HL7/smart-app-launch/input/pages/scopes-and-launch-context.md

 * `recent-history-timeline` - A history display, showing a list of entries
 * `encounter-focused-timeline` - A timeline focused on the currently in-context encounter

-If a SMART host provides a value that the client does not recognize, or does not provide a value, the client app should display a default application UI context.
+If a SMART EHR provides a value that the client does not recognize, or does not provide a value, the client app SHOULD display a default application UI context.

 Note:  *SMART makes no effort to standardize `intent` values*.
 Intents simply